antropoteuthis/finalproject/README.md

 ### Mapping of data to aesthetics

 Each node/tip is a circle, of fixed radius.
 The fill will be determined by a dictionary of colors dependent on the species name.

 Each node is accompanied by a text label.
 Its content is the species/clade name.

 X, Y position of node/tips and text labels represent two cnidomic variables on demand of the user.

+Branch length represents the phenotypic distance between 2 nodes (internal and/or species) in the 2 components selected.

 The axes are also scaled and updated with the cnidomic variables selected.
 They are labelled with the name of the variables selected.

 ### Filtering

 The quantitative values plotted are a filtered subset of 2 properties that the user demands.
 The goal of filtering is to answer concrete questions about the relationship of each two variables.

 Two more cnidomic variables could be represented by the radius and the fill color of the nodes.
 However, this idea would clutter the plot with excess information at a time, therefore a filtering
 2-at-a-time on demand approach is taken.